Teenager arrested on suspicion of murder after girl, 14, killed in flat fire

 A 16-year-old boy has been arrested on suspicion of murder after a teenage girl was killed in a suspected arson attack in east London.

-Police launched a murder investigation following the blaze in a modern block of flats in Tollgate Road, Newham, in which the 14-year-old schoolgirl died.
+Police launched a murder investigation following the blaze in a modern block of flats in Tollgate Road, Newham, in which the 14-year-old died.

-Five other people were injured in the fire but they have since been discharged from hospital.
+Local people identified her as Tiffany.
+Five other people were injured in the fire but they were discharged from hospital.

 Police were called at around 5.30pm on Thursday when the alarm was raised, and ambulance and fire crews also rushed to the scene.